 For girls all over the world, high school is a daunting experience.
 For girls in their final year of primary school in Lesotho, high school can also be a dangerous time leading to teenage pregnancy, HIV transmission, abuse, and trauma.
 The Pearl Program, funded by Pearls4Girls, helps to prepare girls to enter high school in Lesotho with the knowledge and self-esteem to resist peer pressure and make healthy decisions.

 Sixty girls, known as ‘Pearl Girls’ participate in training weekends from March – November.
 Each weekend focuses on a specific theme, such as psychosocial support, healthy relationships, sexuality, and leadership.
-Half of these weekends are "sleepover" weekends where the girls have to opportunity to bond and create lasting memories.
-In the second half of the program, older girls from other Help Lesotho programs join to the Pearl Program as mentors.
+Half of these weekends are "sleepover" weekends where the girls have the opportunity to bond and create lasting memories.
+In the second half of the program, older girls from other Help Lesotho programs join the Pearl Program as mentors.

 Every "Pearl Girl" is empowered to address significant challenges before they hit the difficulties of high school.